senzing-garage/knowledge-base/proposals/python-exceptions.md

 The proposed approach:

-1. Simplifies the decision making process when writing Python code
+1. Simplifies the decision making process when writing Python code.
+1. Encapsulates the severity in the underlying Senzing Python SDK.
+1. Reduces the need for "if-elseif-elseif-else" logic in the exception handling.

 Because this is a "breaking change", the recommendation is to introduce the functionality into Senzing API 3.0.0.